arasgungore/Fourier-series-decomposer/README.md

 # Fourier-series-decomposer

-This project is aimed at creating an interactive program for visualizing the Fourier series decomposition of a given function with GUI.
+This project is aimed at creating an interactive program for visualizing the Fourier series decomposition of a given function with a GUI developed using PyQt.
 Fourier series decomposition allows representing periodic functions as a sum of sinusoidal components, making it valuable in signal processing, image compression, and various scientific applications.

 ![Fourier_series](https://latex.codecogs.com/svg.image?f(x)=a_0&plus;\sum_{n=1}^{\infty}a_n\cos\left(\frac{n\pi&space;x}{L}\right)&plus;\sum_{n=1}^{\infty}b_n\sin\left(\frac{n\pi&space;x}{L}\right))